Half An Hour From Paris

 42 minutes by train

 Half An Hour From Paris1 km walk along the River Marne to 1960s guinguette for drink/lunch/dancing.
-Return to Neuilly Plaisance or option of 2.8 km walk along Canal de Chelles, then bus or 2 km walk to Chelles-Gournay station.
+Return to Neuilly-Plaisance or optional 2.8 km walk along Canal de Chelles, then bus or 2 km walk to Chelles-Gournay station.

 37 minutes by train